MadStats/reflections-on-presentations-yiniz/README.md

-Title of presentation:
+Title of presentation: fragile family

-What were aspects of the presentation that you liked:
+What were aspects of the presentation that you liked: data cleaning, remove unhelpful columns, data quality check!

 What were aspects of the presentations for which you had concerns or questions: